 Farsightedness (also called hyperopia) is a refractive error.
 This is when the eye does not refract—or bend—light properly.
-Generally, a farsighted person sees distant objects clearly, but near vision is blurry.
+Generally, a farsighted person sees clearly far, but near vision is blurry.

 But others experience farsightedness differently.
 Some people may not notice any problems with their vision, especially when they are young.
 And for others with severe farsightedness, vision can be blurry at any distance, near or far.